spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 <WarningBox>

 Starting with Kubernetes Dashboard version 2.7.0, the **Connect** button is no longer available.
-For an optimized experience, we recommend you use the Spectro Kubernetes Dashboard integrated pack.
+For an optimized experience, we recommend you use the Spectro Kubernetes Dashboard pack.

 </WarningBox>

 ## Usage

+To use the Kubernetes Dashboard pack, you have to add it to your cluster profile.
 The Kubernetes Dashboard pack requires the Spectro Proxy pack, which serves as a reverse proxy to expose the Kubernetes dashboard.
 You must configure the [Spectro Proxy](/integrations/frp) pack.

+Use the following information to find the Kubernetes Dashboard pack.
+- **Pack Type**: Monitoring
+- **Registry**: Public Repo
+- **Pack Name**: Kubernetes Dashboard
+- **Pack Version**: 2.0.x or higher

 A pre-configured version of the Kubernetes Dashboard pack is available, called Spectro Kubernetes Dashboard.
 To learn more about it and start using it, check out the [Spectro Kubernetes Dashboard](/integrations/spectro-k8s-dashboard) guide.